nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 </div>

-The `redo` command does the opposite — it calls `Model#redoTaskBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the task book to that state.
+The `redo` command does the opposite — it calls `Model#redoTaskBook()`, which shifts the `pointer` once to the right, pointing to the previously undone state, and restores the task book to that state.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `taskBookStateList.size() - 1`, pointing to the latest task book state, then there are no undone TaskBook states to restore.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `pointer` is at index `taskBookStateList.size() - 1`, pointing to the latest task book state, then there are no undone TaskBook states to restore.
 The `redo` command uses `Model#canRedoTaskBook()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </div>

 Step 5.
-The user then decides to execute the command `list`.
-Commands that do not modify the task book, such as `list`, will usually not call `Model#commitTaskBook()`, `Model#undoTaskBook()` or `Model#redoTaskBook()`.
+The user then decides to execute the command `task sort s/a`.
+Commands that do not modify the task book, such as `task sort s/a`, will usually not call `Model#undoTaskBook()` or `Model#redoTaskBook()`.
 Thus, the `taskBookStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user executes `task delete i/1`, which calls `Model#commitTaskBook()`.
-Since the `currentStatePointer` is not pointing at the end of the `taskBookStateList`, all task book states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
+Since the `pointer` is not pointing at the end of the `taskBookStateList`, all task book states after the `pointer` will be purged.
+Reason: It no longer makes sense to redo the `contact add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)